LearnOnDemandSystems/idl-md-sample/content.md

 ## COMPLETION MESSAGE

 Congratulations.
 You have now finished the first exercise!
-You should have a good idea of what JEA is by now.
+At this point you should have a good idea of what JEA is.
 Click **Continue** to advance to the next exercise.

 ---